Compare NCRA and State Court Reporter, CART Captioning

 The only textbook on the market to assist individuals to pass NCRA RPR, RDR Written Knowledge Tests and State court reporting CSR certifications.

-REVISED, Updated: Complete NCRA RPR, RDR, State CSR Test Prep, 6th edition, Textbook (250 pages);
+Purple Books REVISED, Updated: Complete NCRA RPR, RDR, State CSR Test Prep, 7th edition, Textbook (350 pages);

 Click here for CRR Books & CDs textbook link